 What it costs your brain

-Every time you switch tasks — from studying to checking Instagram, or from reading to answering a notification — you pay a switching cost.
+Every time you switch tasks — from studying to checking Instagram, from reading to answering a notification — you pay a switching cost.
 Your brain needs time to re-engage with what it was doing before.
-Estimates vary, but research consistently puts full re-engagement at 15–23 minutes per interruption.
+Research consistently puts full re-engagement at 15–23 minutes per interruption.

 Do the math on your own day.
-If you get interrupted or self-interrupt six times during a study session, you may never reach genuine deep work at all.
-You're spending the entire session in the recovery period between distractions.
+If you self-interrupt six times during a study session, you may never reach genuine deep work at all.
+The entire session becomes one long recovery period between distractions.

 There's also something researchers call "partial attention syndrome."
-Even when you're not actively using your phone, the awareness that notifications might be waiting creates a low-level cognitive load — a background process that consumes working memory.
-A 2017 study from the University of Texas at Austin found that the mere presence of a smartphone on a desk reduced participants' available cognitive capacity, even when the phone was face-down and silent.
+Even when you're not actively on your phone, the awareness that notifications might be waiting creates a low-level cognitive load.
+A 2017 study from the University of Texas at Austin found that the mere presence of a smartphone on a desk reduced cognitive capacity — even when the phone was face-down and silent.

 The part most articles skip

-Here's what frustrates us about how this topic usually gets covered: most people who write about the attention economy stop at the diagnosis.
-They describe the problem in detail, give you a few tips ("try grayscale mode!"), and leave you to figure out the rest.
+Most writing about the attention economy stops at the diagnosis.
+Describe the problem, offer a few tips ("try grayscale mode!"), and leave you to figure out the rest.

 The tips don't work.
-Not because they're wrong — they're fine — but because the problem is structural, not motivational.
-You cannot out-willpower systems designed by teams of engineers whose literal job is to erode your willpower.
+Not because they're wrong — but because the problem is structural, not motivational.
+You cannot out-willpower systems built by teams of engineers whose job is to erode your willpower.
 Individual effort against institutional design is not a fair fight.

 So what does work?

-The research is fairly clear: structural interventions beat motivational ones, every time.
+The research is clear: structural interventions beat motivational ones, every time.
 Putting your phone in another room works better than deciding you won't check it.
-App blockers work better than app limits you can override with a tap.
-Accountability to other people works better than accountability to yourself.
+App blockers outperform limits you can override with a tap.
+And accountability to other people — genuinely — works better than accountability to yourself.

 Your future self is watching.
 Make it awkward for them.